 - Identify opportunities for grassroots engagement on state issues and assist as needed in the execution of state-level advocacy activities, including coordinating office visits, correspondence, and other activities.

 - In consultation with the Executive Director, provide regular updates to Association staff in the state, the chapter board, volunteer advocates and to staff in the Association’s National Public Policy Office.

 - Collaborate with Association staff across the chapter regularly including Communications, Development, Programs, Health Systems, Diversity, Equity & Inclusion and the Executive Director to advance mission priorities and provide policy expertise.

 - 5 to 7 years of experience working in state government affairs setting; as a state legislative staff person; or as policy staff in the governor’s office or relevant state agency, preferably in Wisconsin.

 Knowledge, Skills and Abilities:

-- Ability to anticipate, identify, organize, and analyze public policy opportunities.
+- Demonstrates the ability to anticipate, identify, organize, and analyze public policy opportunities.

 - Ability to work effectively with diverse populations with a high level of integrity, diplomacy and initiative.

-- Possess valid driver’s license, good driving record, access to reliable vehicle and proof of automobile insurance.
+- Must possess a valid driver’s license, good driving record, access to a reliable vehicle and proof of automobile insurance.
+Travel is required.